chinapedia/wikipedia.abstract.en/Page/BI_Norwegian_Business_School.md

 Norsk Kundebarometer

 Norsk Kundebarometer (NKB) () is a research program run by BI, with a focus on relations between customers and businesses.
 Based on an annual survey of Norwegian households, it collects data that may be used for comparison between businesses, comparisons between various industries, and comparisons over time.[8]
-BI Lecture

 Campuses in Norway